AlexOverbeck/RailsBlog/README.md

 ##ShMedium

 ##### What is ShMedium
-I am creating a simple Medium clone to learn Ruby on Rails
+ShMedium is a simple Medium clone so I can learn the Ruby on Rails

 ##### Stack
 * Rails 5 (Postgresql)